 Premises where gambling activities are provided must be authorised by a premises licence.
 This will include betting shops, bingo halls, sports grounds with betting kiosks, and amusement arcades.

 We can issue five different categories of premises licence:

-- Adult gaming centres - amusement arcades making gaming machines available for use, accessible
+- Adult gaming centres - amusement arcades making gaming machines available for use, accessible by over-18s only

 - Betting (at tracks) - areas at racecourses and sports grounds, at which licensed bookmakers will be taking bets on a race or sporting event happening at that location

 - Betting (at other premises) - premises away from tracks and sports grounds, such as a high street shop, at which a licensed bookmaker will be taking bets on races and sporting events happening elsewhere

 - Bingo - premises at which games of commercial prize bingo are regularly played

 - Family entertainment centres - amusement arcade premises making gaming machines available for use, open to persons of all ages

 Each type of licence allows a particular combination of gambling activities, including the right to make a certain number of gaming machines available for use.

 With the exception of betting (track) licences, premises licences may only be granted to persons or organisations that hold an appropriate operating licence, issued by the Gambling Commission.

 There are currently no licensed casino premises in Dacorum, and we are not among the areas authorised by the Government to issue new casino licences.